Techtonica/curriculum/security/security.md

 ### Common Mistakes / Misconceptions

+Not validating user input: injection is bad.
+Prove it yourself by playing XSS games.
+Crappy authentication: better yet, use SAML and take someone else's!
+Not using secure communication: TLS/SSL.
+Use it.
+Love it.
+Not logging enough: OWASP advises on security-relevant events to log in addition to performance.
+TMI in the logs: especially bad if the data exposure is in user-facing error codes.
 Rolling your own encryption: you are not a mathematician; please don't do this.

 ### Guided Practice

 Have the students use popular libraries to solve these problems with you.
+I see the authentication and session management as being an easy extension of the Pinterest clone project.

 ### Independent Practice